ocaml/ocaml.org/data/problems/017_split_list.md

 ---
-title: Split a list into two parts; the length of the first part is given
+title: Split a List Into Two Parts; The Length of the First Part Is Given
 number: "17"
 difficulty: beginner
 tags: [ "list" ]